vaibhavryeole/Invoice-Extractor/README.md

 **Explanation:** It uses Microsoft Azure Optical Character Recognition Technique and other Microsoft Azure techniques to extract information from invoices and other billing materials to solve the customer's problems regarding billing.

-# **Please watch this project demo video of my project to get how this project useful for extract the information from invoices**
+# **Please watch this demo video of my project to know how this project useful for extract the information from invoices or billing materials**

 https://user-images.githubusercontent.com/64843655/147494308-bfbaf020-8e7c-4cbf-b93e-cceb360db011.mp4